Statutes

 However, any amendment of the Statutes and any decision regarding the deemed resignation of a member under Article 8 or regarding the dissolution of the Association under Article 22 shall require a two-thirds majority vote of the members present or represented.

-The decisions of the General Assembly shall be recorded in minutes to be signed by the members of the Assembly Secretariat.
+The decisions of the General Assembly are recorded in minutes signed by the clerks of the General Assembly and entered in a special register.

-Any amendment of these Statutes shall be filed, without delay, at the clerk’s office of the commercial court and shall be published in the Appendices of the “Moniteur Belge” in accordance with the Belgian Law.
+Any amendment of these Statutes shall be filed, without delay, at the clerk’s office of the Brussels francophone enterprise court and shall be published in the Appendices of the “Moniteur Belge” in accordance with the Belgian Law.

 Article 20